The Imperfectionist Course by Sarah Longfield

 The Imperfectionist:

-Dealing with a tricky issue in a gentle but impactful way
+Dealing with a tricky issue in a playful and impactful way

 I really look forward to working with you to banish those pesky perfectionism traits and help you don your cape as an Imperfection Superhero!